Inflectra/spira-documentation/docs/Spira-User-Manual/Document-Management.md

 - Termination style (arrow or straight)
 - Path (straight or angled)
 - Rounded corners (for angled path connectors)

+#### Editing Spreadsheets
+The SpiraPlan spreadsheet is a feature rich spreadsheet application that supports a wide array of common spreadsheet features.
+It is intuitive and easy to use, and should feel immediately familiar.
+It can work as a full spreadsheet replacement for a wide variety of use cases, and with the benefit of all the data and versioning living directly inside Spira.

 ### Properties {: #overview-details }